justineuro/MGB-sols/README.md

 ## To create your own PDF copy
 To create your own PDF copy, clone this repository, open the file `mgb-main.tex` in [TeXstudio](https://texstudio.org/) (or a similar software), then compile it.

-Alternatively, clone this repository, then at the linux command line under your local copy of `MGB-sols` folder (or `MGB-sols-main` folder if you downloaded a copy of the [zipped repository](https://github.com/justineuro/MGB-sols/archive/refs/heads/main.zip)), execute `pdflatex mgb-main.tex`.
+Alternatively, clone this repository, then at the Linux command line under your local copy of `MGB-sols` folder (or `MGB-sols-main` folder if you downloaded a copy of the [zipped repository](https://github.com/justineuro/MGB-sols/archive/refs/heads/main.zip)), execute `pdflatex mgb-main.tex`.
 That is,
 ```bash
 git clone https://github.com/justineuro/MGB-sols
 cd MGB-sols